Reid Venable Moran: Career

 Moran conducted a botanical survey of the Channel Islands for the Los Angeles County Museum of Natural History and performed taxonomic work for the Santa Barbara Botanical Garden and the Bailey Hortorium at Cornell University before joining the San Diego Museum of Natural History as curator of botany, succeeding Ethel Bailey Higgins in 1957.

 Moran specialized in the systematics of the Crassulaceae (the stonecrop family), and in the floristics of the Baja California peninsula.
 In addition to a large number of technical research papers, Moran published The Flora of Guadalupe Island and the treatment of the Crassulaceae for the Flora of North America (Vol. 8, published in 2009).
 He co-authored (with Frank W. Gould) The Grasses of Baja California, Mexico in 1981 and (with Geoffrey A. Levin) The Vascular Flora of Isla Socorro, Mexico in 1989.

+Scientific humor

+Moran's serious scientific publications were often characterized by his "well-known, unique sense of humor" that he imparted into a number of papers.
+He was also known for his practical jokes among colleagues, distinguishing himself at Berkeley by sending an egg through the post office to herbarium botanist Phyllis Gardner.
+Moran would continue this trend by attempting to send a pumpkin and even a dried manta ray, unwrapped, through the mail.
+A 2010 obituary for Moran published in The San Diego Union-Tribune noted that he "had a dry sense of humor".

+A Revision of Dudleya (Crassulaceae)

+Moran's celebrated dissertation on the genus Dudleya produced at Berkeley contains a humorous acknowledgement similar to the joke he would later make in his paper on Cneoridium dumosum:

+I am deeply indebted to Mr. Karl Jakob, without whose kind cooperation this thesis would have been submitted one hour and 35 minutes later.